yanndupis/OpenMined/README.md

 1. Open `basic-python-network-gpu.ipynb`
 2. Run the Jupyter Notebook

-### OSX (High Sierra)
+### For OSX (High Sierra)

-1. Download Unity from [here](https://store.unity.com/).
+Same steps as above.
+Download Unity from [here](https://store.unity.com/).
 I chose the personal version.
 This will provide you a .dmg installer, which will download and install the necessary components (~800mb).

 ## General Troubleshooting